Implementation Lead(s): Scottish Government

 March 3, 2016 – The National Walking Strategy Action Plan and Walking Infographic were launched by Paths for All

 The National Walking Strategy Delivery Forum (NWSDF) will oversee the development and delivery of the National Walking Strategy Action Plan.
 The group is chaired by Craig McLaren (RTPI Scotland) and comprises of senior representatives from key organisations who are involved in the delivery of the Action Plan.
-The group last met on 16 March 2017 and will next meet on 12 October 2017.
+The group last met on 12 October 2017.